Gradient flows for empirical Bayes in high-dimensional linear models: Theoretical guarantees

+uniformly over $\theta$ belonging to this support and over densities $g_t \in \cP_*(M)$ along the gradient flow.
+This property will also be important for our results to follow.

-to bound $\bar F(g_t)-\bar F(h)$ by the integrated first variation $\int_{-M}^M {-}\delta \bar F[g_t](\theta)h(\theta)\d\theta$.
-Some related results include \cite{lu2019accelerating, lu2023birth, domingo2023explicit} which established exponential convergence of the Fisher-Rao gradient flow for optimizing a different objective $g \mapsto \DKL(g \| \pi)$ with $\pi$ denoting the measure to sample from, and \cite[Theorem 4]{yan2023learning} which showed a conditional convergence result for a discrete-time version of (\ref{def:g_flow}).
+Some related results in the literature include \citep{lu2019accelerating, lu2023birth, domingo2023explicit} which established exponential convergence of the Fisher-Rao gradient flow for optimizing a different objective $g \mapsto \DKL(g \| \pi)$ with $\pi$ denoting a target measure, and \cite[Theorem 4]{yan2023learning} which showed a conditional convergence result for a discrete-time version of (\ref{def:g_flow}).
 Complementary to this result, Theorem \ref{thm:g_flow} provides a quantitative and unconditional convergence guarantee for the continuous-time flow.